|title||Coming very soon!|

 - 39 customizable fields

-Several of the 39 custom fields are set up by default (and you can certainly edit them), and others can be added as shown below.
+Several of the 39 custom fields are set up by default (and you can certainly edit them).

 To locate Recipient fields in the admin console, go to Settings > Account settings > Recipient fields